hellohaptik/docs_haptik/docs/bot-builder/basic/upload-graph-nodes.md

 3. answer(bot says): A node can have single or multiple bot says, to pass multiple bot says use `<m>` tag as delimiter

-4. api_integration_url: API Integration URL for the bot.
+4. api_integration_url(optional): API Integration URL for the bot.
 It can be of two types.

     4.1 Absoulte URL: Absolute URLs contain more information than relative urls, as they also include the protocol (e.g http://xyz.com/get-products/ or https://xyz.com/get-products/) and the domain name.